-Rita Evans, Instrument, created during the Bauhaus Residency Programme, 2021.
+Instrument was created during the Bauhaus Residency Programme, 2021.
 Materials: Metal, wood, microphone, woollen textiles (dyed with barberry), microphone.
-Photo: Valentina Buitrago Garcia
+Still from documentation of workshop-performance.

 The workshop, which preceded the exhibition opening, experimented with body and material to create novel points of relationship.
 These are charged with the current changes and constraints of the pandemic – in close proximity, connected but at a distance, allowing Instrument to serve as a sensible infrastructure for the players.